 1. Operating System (OS)

-- System programs
+- Running system programs

-- Hardware devices management
+- Managing hardware devices

-- As a platform for other applications
+- Providing a platform for other applications

-- User Interface helps to interact between the user and the computer.
+- The User Interface allows users to interact with the computer.

 2. Popular Operating Systems